-ASI conducted a Stage 1 Archaeological Assessment of Windermere Basin, within the current Study Area.
+This project area overlaps the trunk storm sewer between Eastport Channel and Windermere Basin Park and park of Windermere Basin Park pumping station.
 Background research determined the project area was once almost entirely under the waters of Hamilton Harbour.
-A property inspection determined the land portion of the project area to const of landfill.
+A property inspection determined the land portion of the project area to consist of landfill made up of dredge, scrap, slag, and crushed stone.
 It was recommended the project area be free of further archaeological concern.